 IPS panels never offer the wonderful deep immersive blacks of their OLED rivals, but the Nokia 8.3’s screen has a nice neutral, natural tone, which is a welcome change to the overcooked warm displays I see on most phones this price.

-Max brightness levels aren’t the best around, but they’re high enough to make sure the phone screen remains legible in everything but the brightest sunlight.
+Max brightness levels aren’t as good as you’ll find on some of the best Android phones, but they’re high enough to make sure the phone screen remains legible in everything but the brightest sunlight.

 The Nokia 8.3 5G has the best software outside of Pixels